mcuadros/ofelia/README.md

 ## Configuration

 ### Jobs

+[Scheduling format](https://godoc.org/github.com/robfig/cron) is the same as the Go implementation of `cron`.
+E.g. `@every 10s` or `0 0 1 * * *` (every night at 1 AM).

+**Note**: the format starts with seconds, instead of minutes.

-It uses a INI-style config file and the [scheduling format](https://godoc.org/github.com/robfig/cron) is exactly the same from the original `cron`, you can configure three different kind of jobs:
+you can configure four different kind of jobs:

 - `job-exec`: this job is executed inside of a running container.
 - `job-run`: runs a command inside of a new container, using a specific image.
-- `job-local`: runs the command inside of the host running ofelia.
+- `job-local`: runs the command on the host running ofelia. **Note**: In case Ofelia is running inside a container, the command is executed inside the Ofelia container.
+Not on the Docker host.
 - `job-service-run`: runs the command inside a new "run-once" service, for running inside a swarm

+See [Jobs reference documentation](docs/jobs.md) for all available parameters.

+#### INI-style config

+Run with `ofelia daemon --config=/path/to/config.ini`

 ```ini
 [job-exec "job-executed-on-running-container"]